sofidimieva/Hikerz/report/team_04_final_report.md

 ##### 7.2.1 Introduction:

 Mapbox is a platform for custom mapping and location-based services.
 It offers tools for developers to create interactive maps, visualizations, and other geolocation services.
-It provides APIs and SDKs for mapping, navigation, and location tracking, and enables developers to design custom map styles, generate routes, and analyze geospatial data.
-In the following section, Mapbox will be compared with other popular mapping providers.
+It provides APIs and SDKs ([Mobile Maps in 3D for iOS and Android, n.d.](#mapbox)) for mapping, navigation, and location tracking, and enables developers to design custom map styles, generate routes, and analyze geospatial data.
+In the following section, Mapbox will be compared with other popular mapping providers using several resources for our research such as this Wikipedia ([Wikipedia contributors, 2025](#wiki)) page, its links and imbircated sources.
 This will be done rigorously by considering the following criteria: Data, Trail Visualization, Styling, Ecosystem, Cost, Offline Support, and Popularity.
 All of these criteria will be evaluated with the needs of our application in mind.

 ##### 7.2.2 Table for Comparison